-Situated in the central of Vietnam, Danang is a lovely coastal city that lies between Ho Chi Minh and Hanoi. and the fifth largest city in Vietnam.
-It is surrounded by mountains on one side and beautiful sandy beaches facing the South China Sea.
+Situated in the central of Vietnam, Danang is a lovely coastal city that lies between Ho Chi Minh and Hanoi and is the fifth largest city in Vietnam.
+The city is surrounded by beautiful nature where the mountains are on the west side of Danang and beautiful sandy beaches looking out towards the South China Sea.

 As part of my Central Vietnam trip, I spend two nights on the weekends to explore the city.
 Here are the lists of recommended things to do and places to eat during a short stay in Danang city.

-Danang International Airport (DAD) is located 3 km from the city center and is an important getaway to access central Vietnam including nearby towns such as Hue and Hoi An.
+Danang International Airport (Airport Code: DAD) is located 3 kilometers from the city center and is an important getaway to access to central Vietnam including nearby towns such as Hue and Hoi An.

 It seems like there are no public buses to get into the city center.
 I could recommend a reliable taxi company like Vinasun.
 They are more honest and charge using the meter.
-Alternatively, you can use Grab, an e-hailing ride service company in Southeast Asia that is similar to Uber.
-Both services are widely available in the city center as well.
+Alternatively, you can use Grab, an e-hailing ride service company in Southeast Asia that is similar to Uber (Remember to download the Grab mobile app beforehand).

 Visitors can come here at any time of the day and there is no entrance fee.
 Do keep in mind that this is a housing area, so keep your voice down to avoid disturbance of the local people here.

 Enjoy the night performance show at Dragon Bridge